 - submit Tournament Director Checklist

-- provide documentation in #s 1 & 2 outlined above
+- provide documentation as outlined in #s 1 & 2 outlined above

 USA Pickleball Sanction Application - Standard Sanctioning

 Payment of Sanction Fee